 It's one of the saddest subjects we encounter, but it's more common than we'd like to admit.

 We don't talk about it with anywhere near enough openness.
 Here's the thing, though - our silence leads to misunderstandings and miscommunication.
-We bury our heads in the sand too much; we don't draw attention to suicide unless we very much have to.
+We bury our heads in the sand too much; we don't draw attention to suicide unless we have to.
 And all this shying away can lead to more lives lost when they could have been saved.

 1. If someone is thinking about suicide, it's already too late to do anything